aauronn/HelloDocker/README.md

 # HelloDocker

-This is a demo project for Linux Containers
+This is a demo project for Linux Containers using Visual Studio 2017 with Docker for Windows.

 This uses:
 - .Net Core 2